iinterp/speedrunpack/README.md

 > Generate many worlds at once on a single-instance using SeedQueue

 [Here's a video guide to setup SeedQueue](https://youtu.be/fGu2MYZxh_c).
 The guide is for MultiMC, but the steps should be similar in most other launchers.
-You don't need to watch K4's setup video as the modpack does the setup for you.
+You don't need to watch the separate video mentioned as the modpack does that setup for you.

 ## Installation